amir98mm/Task-Manager/README.md

 - Sort tasks by name, priority, due date, or status

 # Usage
-To use Task Manager, simply run the task-manager executable generated in the build directory.
+To use Task Manager, simply run the taskmanager executable generated in the main directory.
 The application will present a menu with various options to manage your tasks.

 # Requirements
 Task Manager requires the following to be installed on your system: